-2014 Participating Bands
+2015 Participating Bands

 - Bayside Boys-Carriacou

-- Junior Shakespeareans-Carriacou
+- Junior Quadrille

 - Grenada School of Dance

-2014 Carriacou Maroon Music Festival
+2015 Carriacou Maroon Music Festival

-On Friday 25th, at 6:00 am you will experience a genuine maroon in its natural, home setting.
+On Friday 24 April at 6am, you will experience a genuine maroon in its natural, home setting.
 Experience the morning rituals of blowing the shell, wetting the ground and the cooking of smoked foods.
-From 4:00 pm-6:00 pm you will eat and share the ancestral smoked food after which there will be a flambeau parade and dancing of smoked food in the ring, this will be followed by drumming and singing.
+From 4pm – 6pm, you will eat and share in the ancestral smoked food after which there will be a flambeau parade and dancing of smoked food in the ring, followed by drumming and singing.
 Remember, the ‘maroon’ has communal and spiritual features all steeped in rich African traditions.
-To end the night, everyone will head to the Coconut Bar in Hillsborough for the welcome party at 11pm..
+At 7pm, you will get the chance to participate in a flambeau parade followed by the official opening ceremony and cultural presentation.

 At 10am, everyone will meet everyone on Main Street in the town of Hillsborough for ‘Strings in the City’ where various groups perform with string band instruments.
 Later on that night, the festival stage will come alive at the historical and charming Heritage Village of Belair Park, home of Carriacou’s social and cultural activities.z